 Here are some useful points to think about:

 - Make sure your images are the perfect fit.

 - Beware of certain plug-in and third party apps, they may crash your site or slow it down.

 - Remember to test your website regularly.

 Create a Community

 Create a community of like-minded individuals that can come to you when they need help.
 Soon you'll discover a steady stream of followers who'll appreciate what you have to offer, and will give real feedback.

-Use your blog posts for Q & A's, always make sure your creating valuable information for your readers, and try and answer any problems you think people are having.
+Use your blog posts for Q & A's, always make sure you're creating valuable information for your readers, try to answer any problems you think people are having.

 Lookout for spammers, they can be a problem.
 You'll find strange links that don't belong to your blog, or comments from people who just want to advertise their own website.
 Either way keep your website clean from any problems as much as you can.